 In the Lifetime of the Buddha

-When their conversation with the Buddha was finished the disciples asked him if they could meet Lakuntaka, who they had heard so much about.
-When the Buddha explained who he was and that they had already met him, the disciples asked why a man of such devotion and achievement was born deformed.
+When their conversation with the Buddha finished, these disciples asked him if they could meet Lakuntaka, who they had heard so much about.
+When the Buddha explained who he was and that they had already met him, the disciples asked why a man of such devotion and achievement was so insignificant.
 Then the Buddha told them this story to explain that it was a punishment for his misbehavior in a previous life.